open-edge-insights/eii-core/docker_setup/README.md

         docker stop $(docker ps -a -q)
         docker rm $(docker ps -a -q)
     ```
+    **Note**: If one is facing issue while building the images using `compose_startup.sh` script, please remove all docker images if you don't require the old ones by running
+    cmd `docker rmi $(docker ps -a -q)`.
+Please beware since the images are deleted, the `compose_startup.sh` script may take longer time as it needs to build all the images from beginning.

+10. Known Issues:
+    * If one sees `C++ exception` thrown while starting the `ia_video_ingestion`, please disconnect the power/lan cable connected to the basler camera and restart ia_video_ingestion by runnign cmd `docker run ia_video_ingestion`
+    * We are intermittently seeing the `ia_data_analytics` hanging at `MQTT Client Connected`.
+This issue is been actively looked into.
+We have found restarting the containers via `compose_startup.sh` or `deploy_compose_startup.sh` script found to fix the problem

 ## Steps to setup ETA solution on dev system (scripts hould be executed from `$GOPATH/src/<youriapocrepofolder>/docker_setup` directory)